cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 ## Help

 We are committed to improving the user experience of government.
-If you have questions, please don't hesitate to reach out at cloud-gov-support@gsa.gov.
+If you have questions, please don't hesitate to reach out at [support@cloud.gov](mailto:support@cloud.gov).
 We recommend that you subscribe to service updates at the [cloud.gov StatusPage](https://cloudgov.statuspage.io/).